aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xlsb-to-docx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert XLSB to DOCX via Python or Online App" h2="XLSB to DOCX conversion in your Python applications without installing Microsoft Excel<sup>&reg;</sup> or Word" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a XLSB to DOCX conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLSB and DOCX files.
+Aspose.Total for Python via .NET" API is a comprehensive package of various APIs that can be used to automate the conversion process of XLSB to DOCX files.
+It is a two-step process that involves the use of Aspose.Cells for Python via .NET API to convert the XLSB file to HTML and Aspose.Words for Python via .NET API to save the created HTML into the desired Microsoft Word format.
+The Aspose.Cells for Python via .NET API is a powerful tool that can be used to convert XLSB files to HTML.
+It provides a wide range of features that can be used to customize the output HTML file.
+It also supports a variety of other formats such as XLSX, XLSM, XLS, CSV, and ODS.
+The Aspose.Words for Python via .NET API is a powerful tool that can be used to save the created HTML into the desired Microsoft Word format.
+It supports a variety of formats such as DOCX, DOC, ODT, RTF, and HTML.
+It also provides a wide range of features that can be used to customize the output Word document.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLSB file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+In conclusion, Aspose.Total for Python via .NET API is a comprehensive package of various APIs that can be used to automate the conversion process of XLSB to DOCX files.
+It is a two-step process that involves the use of Aspose.Cells for Python via .NET API to convert the XLSB file to HTML and Aspose.Words for Python via .NET API to save the created HTML into the desired Microsoft Word format.
+It provides a wide range of features that can be used to customize the output HTML and Word documents.

 {{% /blocks/products/pf/feature-page-summary %}}